-Travel guidance for The Middle East
+Travel guidance for the Middle East

+The Jersey Consumer Council extends its thoughts to all those affected by the recent events in the Middle East.
 We recognise that many Islanders have family, friends, or professional ties to the region, and we understand how concerning this situation may be for them.

 In times of uncertainty, it is vital that consumers have access to clear, accurate and up‑to‑date information.